elizabethamona/VaccinationTiming/README.md

+# Studying Disease Reinfection Rates, Vaccine Efficacy and the Timing of Vaccine Rollout in the context of Infectious Diseases
+### Authors: Elizabeth Amona, Indranil Sahoo, Ed Boone, Ryad Ghanam

+*What is the goal of this work?* Maybe add the abstract here...

 **Model 1:** To obtain the parameter estimates and Psuedo-R^2 like I have in Table 1 (in the paper) and the model fits Figure 3(a-f), you need three major files: "S1EI1R1DVS2I2R2.Model.R", "MH55.R" and "MH55.cpp".
 In addition, you need another file called the "StartStepValuesMC8_new.RData".
 You can generate your own "Q1MCMC20.Rdat" file after you have run the code once.

 **Instruction:**